devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Image resizing is a fundamental operation in image processing that allows you to adjust images for various applications.
 Using OpenCV in Python makes it straightforward to resize images programmatically while maintaining control over the output dimensions.
 This capability is essential for preparing images for machine learning models, optimizing web content, or simply adjusting images for better visual presentation.

-## 34) Explain the concept of image rotation.
-Write a Python script to rotate an image by 45 degrees using OpenCV.
+## <mark> 34) Explain the concept of image rotation.
+Write a Python script to rotate an image by 45 degrees using OpenCV. </mark>

 #### Concept of Image Rotation